TryGhost/node-sqlite3/README.md

 ### Custom builds and Electron

-Running sqlite3 through [electron-rebuild](https://github.com/electron/electron-rebuild) does not preserve the sqlcipher extension, so some additional flags are needed to make this build Electron compatible.
+Running sqlite3 through [electron-rebuild](https://github.com/electron/electron-rebuild) does not preserve the SQLCipher extension, so some additional flags are needed to make this build Electron compatible.
 Your `npm install sqlite3 --build-from-source` command needs these additional flags (be sure to replace the target version with the current Electron version you are working with):

     --runtime=electron --target=1.7.6 --dist-url=https://atom.io/download/electron